 Sabbath Silk Route, custom build by Spa Cycles, aimed at light weight and simple maintenance.
 Running gear all identical to Gid’s, except shorter cranks and smaller 35mm tyres.
 Pretty Spa leather saddle (no, it’s not a Brooks), Tubus Ti rear rack and steel front rack… Look what happened to that in Sumatra:

 One advantage of being in a “less developed” and populous place, is that it took under an hour between noticing the break, and Tarzan fixing it.

-(Slightly reduced now after some cold weather stuff posted home from India)
+(Slightly reduced now after some cold weather stuff posted home from India and other warm places)

 2 x t – shirts, one long sleeved (merino)

 2 x socks (silk liner socks, merino thicker boot socks)